 Scientists have only recently become aware of an oversight stemming from the fact that nearly all spin magnetics research has been performed in the northern hemisphere.
 Just as the water in a drain rotates counterclockwise in the northern hemisphere but clockwise in the southern hemisphere, the Coriolis Effect dictates that magnetic spin has the opposite sense above the equator as below.

-This surprise finding was made when researchers from Stüdpfalz University of Blindman’s Bluff, Iowa, brought samples of an STT MRAM they had developed to the Townsville City Metropolitan University in Queensland, Australia, where researchers have been producing similar magnetic memories below the equator.
+This surprise finding was made when researchers from Stüdpfalz University of Blindman’s Bluff, Iowa, brought samples of an STT MRAM they had developed to the Magnetic Island and City of Townsville Metropolitan University in Queensland, Australia, where researchers have been producing similar magnetic memories below the equator.
 Until that moment neither team had thought to question the magnetic moment of their devices.
 “We were suddenly struck by a striking thought,” said project lead Dr. Irving Ubundy, “that this was a new direction that we should strike out into.”

 A campaign was started to build a wafer of spin bits in the southern hemisphere and then ship the wafer to the northern hemisphere to have another layer of bits deposited on top.
 The opposite direction was also tried, and found to work as well.